 Instead, you could try using skeleton screens – makeshift blank versions of the page which is being loaded.
-This gives users more incentive to wait, because information is being progressively displayed on the page.
+This gives users more incentive to wait because the information is being progressively displayed on the page.

 Buttons play an important role in the user interface of a website.
-Make sure you label them aptly according to their functions, and design them consistently as well.
+Make sure you label them aptly according to their functions and design them consistently as well.
 That will help you avoid confusing users and make the button’s behavior more predictable to them.
-Avoid using potentially confusing elements like underlined words which aren’t links, or rectangular elements that are not buttons.
+Avoid using potentially confusing elements like underlined words that aren’t links, or rectangular elements that are not buttons.

 With the internet becoming faster than ever, the use of videos on websites has been rising in popularity as well.
 They help you give people a much more personal feel of your service or product.